London Salary After Tax, Commute and Work Costs

 Zone 1–5£3,056~£66Starts to rival basic-rate tax impact for lower earners.
 Hybrid working most impactful here.

 Annual Travelcard prices are the adult rate figures from TfL's official fares document effective 1 March 2026 (MSRV26_011).
 Weekly figures assume 46 working weeks.
+Model note: office-day examples use 46 commuting weeks and your actual transport spend may differ.
 Enter your actual transport spend in the calculator for a precise result.

 London true-wage benchmarks in one table